-ROC curves plotting the predicted outcomes versus the observed outcomes were constructed for each of the outcomes to assess the specificity and sensitivity of the final models and determine the most appropriate cut-off points.
+ROC curves plotting the predicted outcomes versus the observed outcomes were constructed for each of the outcomes to assess the specificity and sensitivity of the final models and the area under the ROC curve (AUC).
+In case of AUC greater than .70, we determined the most appropriate cut-off point based on the coordinates of the curve, considering that we aimed to predict at least 80% of the true positives, while also maximizing the proportion of true negatives.